allebb/metar/README.md

 Metar
 =====

-A PHP library to query airport METAR information, the library can query both VATSIM (for flight simulator users) as well as real-world METAR data direct from the National Oceanic and Atmospheric Administration (NOAA) aka.
+A PHP library to query airport METAR information, the library queries real-world METAR data direct from the National Oceanic and Atmospheric Administration (NOAA) aka.
 US National Weather service.

-    As far as I am aware VATSIM also utilises real-world METAR data too but I'd recommend switching the 'service provider' to NOAA just incase!!
+> As far as I am aware VATSIM also utilises real-world METAR data too but I'd recommend switching the 'service provider' to NOAA just incase!!

 Requirements
 ------------